Mercury13/unicodia/README.md

 * ASCII mapping is NOT a reason.

 ## Language
+**Common.** No war jargon.
+Describe 2022 war as neutral as possible.

 **English.** International: truck > lorry, petrol > gas.
 Prefer British form if both are good.

 **Russian.** Ё is mandatory.
-No war jargon.
 No grammatical concessions to Ukrainian.
-Describe 2022 war as neutral as possible.

 **Ukrainian.** Avoid 2019 reform, earlier changes (e.g. frequent Ґ in loanwords) are embraced.
-No war jargon.
 Describe topics sensitive to nationalists as delicately as possible.

 ## Future functionality
 * Finish GlyphWiki loader.